What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • III - complete, divided into two options: proximal and distal

-• the time of passage through the atrioventricular junction is normally 0.10±0.02.
-Total, no more than 0.12 sec.
+• The transit time along the atrioventricular junction is normally 0.10±0.02.
+Total, no more than 0.12 seconds.

 • reflected on the interval P - Q